-The Harvard Medical School Research Fellowship in Integrative Medicine is a NIH-funded three year joint program of Harvard Medical School-affiliated teaching hospitals.
-The program accepts postdoctoral candidates including physicians, anthropologists, health behaviorists, sociologists, psychologists and integrative medicine (IM) providers with doctoral degrees who are interested in research training towards academic careers in integrative medicine.
+The Harvard Medical School Research Fellowship in Integrative Medicine is a NIH-funded three-year joint program of Harvard Medical School-affiliated teaching hospitals.
+The program accepts postdoctoral candidates including physicians, cellular and molecular biologists, anthropologists, health behaviorists, computational biologists, sociologists, psychologists and integrative medicine (IM) providers with doctoral degrees who are interested in research training towards academic careers in integrative medicine.

 The program is led by research faculty in the Division of General Medicine and Primary Care at Beth Israel Deaconess Medical Center and the Harvard Medical School Osher Center for Integrative Medicine in Boston, Massachusetts.
-Areas of special interest within Integrative Medicine include 1) mind-body therapies, and 2) placebo studies.
-Other areas of focus and faculty expertise include chronic disease management, cardiometabolic disease, cardiac and pulmonary health, musculoskeletal health, neurocognition, positive behavior change, and healthy aging.
+Areas of special interest within Integrative Medicine include 1) mind-body therapies, 2) placebo studies and 3) systems integrative medicine which examines the underlying mechanisms in integrative medicine using molecular, epidemiological and computational approaches.
+Other areas of focus and faculty expertise include chronic disease management, cardiometabolic disease, pharmacogenomics of vitamins and supplements, cardiac and pulmonary health, musculoskeletal health, neurocognition, positive behavior change, and healthy aging.